 But these walks have been my sanctuary.
 They’ve been found treasure, something that seemed idyllic enough on paper when we moved into our neighborhood with a toddler and a baby on the way in 2004, but that I could not have anticipated would mean so very much to me.
 They will be, as my mind forgets so many of the finer details of the past 17 years, the persistent memory.

-A quarter block north, a block west (passing the neighbor’s fence that every day looked like it was about to fall down), across the major boulevard with our faithful crossing guard, one long block north, one block west, uneven sidewalks all the way, then through the crowd of parents and kids ages 5-11 onto the campus.
+A quarter block north, a block west (passing the neighbor’s fencing that every day looked like it was about to fall down), across the major boulevard with our faithful crossing guard, one long block north, one block west, uneven sidewalks all the way, then through the crowd of parents and kids ages 5-11 onto the campus.
 Chatting as we go, smiling, laughing, living.
 And then, you say goodbye.